Jehovah's Witnesses vs The Bible

 The passage below from the Watchtower Society's bible is deliberately misquoted.
 Watch for it.

 ● Ps 146:3-4 . .
 Do not put your trust in nobles, nor in the son of earthling man, to whom no salvation belongs.
 His spirit goes out, he goes back to his ground; in that day he loses awareness.

 The actual passage says "his thoughts do perish" which is quite a bit different than ceasing to exist.

-The Hebrew word for "thoughts" in that passage is 'eshtonah (esh-to naw') which means thinking rather than awareness.
+The Hebrew word for "thoughts" in that passage is 'eshtonah (esh-to naw') which means thinking rather than existing.